BCM Process

 If at the end of the Voting Period:

-• Less than or equal to 35% of total Stalk is voting For or the majority of participating Stalk is voting Against the BOP, it fails, or
+• Less than or equal to 25% of the total outstanding Stalk, plus the amount of Stalk voting Against, is voting For, it fails, or

 BIR Proposal and Voting